 Ensure both flow and return service valves are open, remove appliance casing as described in 4.7.1, identify the automatic air release valve and loosen the dust cap by turning the cap anticlockwise one full turn.
 IMPORTANT, THERE ARE NO MANUAL AIR RELEASE VALVES LOCATED ON THE APPLIANCE.
 Ensure all manual air release valves located on the heating system are closed.
-Using the approved method of filling (fig. 14), slowly proceed to fill the system, as water enters the system the pressure gauge will begin to rise.
-Once the gauge has reached 1 bar close both the inlet and service valves and begin venting all manual air release valves, starting at the lowest first.
+Connect the filling loop as shown in fig. 6, slowly proceed to fill the system by firstly opening the inlet valve connected to the flow valve, and then turning the lever on the combined stopcock and check valve, to the filling position (see fig. 18).
+As water enters the system the pressure gauge will begin to rise.
+Once the gauge has reached 1 bar close both valves and begin venting all manual air release valves, starting at the lowest first.
 It may be necessary to go back and top-up the pressure until the entire system has been filled.
 Inspect the system for water soundness, rectifying any leaks.